 You have finally built the perfect workshop or storage space in your pole barn, but now you need to find the best insulation to finish the job.

-Insulating your pole barn will not only ensure the structure lasts, but will also help regulate the temperature inside while saving you money on monthly energy bills.
+Pole barn insulation will not only ensure the structure lasts, but will also help regulate the temperature inside while saving you money on monthly energy bills.
 So whether your pole barn is used as a garage to store your tractor or muscle car, or it’s your workshop and man cave, preventing unwanted air movement into and out of the structure is an important consideration.

 The most commonly used insulation materials in a pole barn are spray foam, fiberglass, and foam board.

-With more than 15 years of experience insulating thousands of pole barns across the lower peninsula, RetroFoam of Michigan knows what will work in the structure and what may not be the best fit.
+With more than 15 years of experience insulating thousands of pole barns across the lower peninsula, RetroFoam of Michigan knows what the best way to insulate a pole barn and what will work in the structure and what may not be the best fit.

-As we continue our efforts to educate our customers, we are here to discuss the best insulation materials for your pole barn, including the pros and cons that go along with each material.
+As we continue our efforts to educate our customers, we are here to discuss the best pole building insulation, including the pros and cons that go along with each material.

 Rigid foam board insulation is a used to insulate the exposed walls of pole barns.
 This form of insulation is offered in a variety of thicknesses, lengths and facings to better fit the project.